verata-veritatis/pybit/README.md

 | ticketInfo          |

 ## Contact
-You can reach out to (Verata) me via Telegram: @verataveritatis.
+You can reach out to me (Verata) via Telegram: @verataveritatis.
 I'm pretty active on the [BybitAPI Telegram](https://t.me/BybitAPI) group chat.

-In addition, maintainers Dexter and MJ are also active there.
+In addition, maintainers Dexter and MJ are also active there as Bybit employees.

 ## Contributors